cicirello/alpine-plus-plus/README.md

 coreutils, and gawk on top of Alpine Linux.

-## Versioning Scheme
+## Docker Tags and Versioning Scheme

 alpine-plus-plus uses [Semantic Versioning](https://semver.org/) with version numbers of the form: MAJOR.MINOR.PATCH, where differences in MAJOR correspond to incompatible changes, differences in MINOR correspond to introduction of backwards compatible new functionality, and PATCH corresponds to backwards compatible bug fixes.

+Each pre-built image pushed to Docker Hub is tagged in multiple
+ways:
+* The tag latest indicates, well, the latest image.
+* Tags of the form MAJOR.MINOR.PATCH (such as 1.0.0) is the SemVer of the image.
+* Each image is also tagged with a v prepended to the SemVer (e.g., v1.0.0).
+* Each image is also tagged with its git short SHA.

 ## Installation and Usage